 Blood Flow Restriction rehabilitation, or BFR, is a hot topic in the physical therapy treatment world right now.
-Even though it has been around since the 1960s, there has recently been a surge in BFR research that supports how this technique can improve patient outcomes; specifically, because of its success with military personnel.
+Even though it has been around since the 1960s, there has recently been a surge in BFR research that supports how this technique can improve patient outcomes; specifically, because of its success among military personnel.
 We are excited to offer BFR to our patients at HealthQuest Physical Therapy!
 It is a great tool your physical therapist might use in your treatment.
 Below you can read more about it, but keep in mind that your therapist will evaluate you and know if it’s best for your specific case.

 What is Blood-flow restriction?

-BFR uses a FDA-approved surgical tourniquet system that looks very similar to a blood pressure cuff.
+BFR uses an FDA-approved surgical tourniquet system that looks very similar to a blood pressure cuff.
 The system is placed on an injured arm or leg to periodically reduce blood flow to the limb while the patient performs specific exercises.
-By decreasing the blood flow to the working muscles, it promotes hypertrophy and prevents atrophy in the muscles.
+By decreasing the blood flow to the working muscles, promotes hypertrophy and prevents atrophy in the muscles.
 Limiting blood flow to the muscles (a process called occlusion) allows the patient to work the muscles without placing excessive weight on the limb.
 The compression devices apply pressure high enough to occlude 50-80% of blood flow to the muscles we wish to affect.
 The use of BFR can vary throughout treatment.

 How Does This Work?